 peginterferon alfa-2a (180 mcg once weekly for 48 weeks for genotypes 1/4/6; 24

-The majority of patients treated with PROMACTA (76%) maintained a platelet count > 50 x 109/L compared to 19% for placebo.
-A greater proportion of patients on PROMACTA did not require any antiviral dose reduction as compared to placebo (45% versus 27%).
+The majority of patients treated with PROMACTA (76%) maintained a platelet count greater than or equal to 50 x 109/L compared with 19% for placebo.
+A greater proportion of patients on PROMACTA did not require any antiviral dose reduction as compared with placebo (45% versus 27%).

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Promacta Information